-14.1.1 Applicable Design Criteria: All installations shall comply with the following criteria as applicable including but not limited to UFC 3-501-01, Electrical Engineering which provides minimum requirements for design analyses and calculations, UFC 3-550-01 Exterior Electrical Power Distribution which provides minimum requirements for underground distribution system design (AF ETL 11-10: Electrical Manhole Design Considerations clarifies these requirements and provides additional recommendations), NFPA 70 National Electric Code (NEC), NFPA 70E Standard for Electrical Safety in the Work Place, the Lineman's and Cableman's Handbook, AFMAN 32-1065 Grounding and Electrical Systems, City Light & Power (CLP) Electric Service Connection Standards Manual.
+- 14.1.1 Applicable Design Criteria: All installations shall comply with the following criteria as applicable including but not limited to UFC 3-501-01, Electrical Engineering which provides minimum requirements for design analyses and calculations, UFC 3-550-01 Exterior Electrical Power Distribution which provides minimum requirements for underground distribution system design (AF ETL 11-10: Electrical Manhole Design Considerations clarifies these requirements and provides additional recommendations), NFPA 70 National Electric Code (NEC), NFPA 70E Standard for Electrical Safety in the Work Place, the Lineman's and Cableman's Handbook and City Light & Power (CLP) Electric Service Connection Standards Manual.
 Note that CLP specifications take precedence over UFC requirements.
 UFC 3-550-01 Section 1-6 states, "This UFC does not apply to ...
 Military installations that have privatized their electrical distribution system."
 Electrical distribution segments/appurtenances which will become ownership of the system owner, CLP, shall comply with their service connection manual, available from CLP.
-(See URL https://clp.exavault.com/share/view/m6nc-eyf62h1y using access code: CLPscp101!).

-14.1.2 Coordination Requirements: Prior to the installation or modification of any existing exterior electrical service the system owner, City Light & Power (CLP), and the 75th CES Exterior Electrical shop shall be consulted for overall scope and equipment locations.
-CLP will also be the authority having jurisdiction (AHJ) on all exterior/outdoor electrical installations.

-14.1.3 Service Connection to Privatized Electrical System: The contractor shall engage the services of the System Owner, CLP, to perform construction activities on any primary exterior electrical distribution system assets owned by CLP.
-It is recommended that the prime contractor contract with CLP to construct new primary distribution elements such as transformers, switches, electrical lines, etc. that will ultimately be owned by CLP.
-Contractors may construct new assets for the primary distribution system themselves but they will be required to pay for compliance inspections and other fees as documented by CLP.
-To obtain a quote from CLP the contractor may request a Service Connection Application/Quote Request form at nh/@CLPinc.com, tip@CLPinc.com.

-14.1.4 Protection of facilities: When required by the City Light & Power and 75th Exterior Electrical section, bollards will be installed by the contractor to protect temporary and permanent exterior electrical services.

-14.1.5 Temporary Power: All temporary power will be run at the expense of the contractor that is performing the work.
+(See URL https://clp.exavault.com/share/view/m6nc-eyf62h1y using access code: CLPscp101!). - 14.1.2 Coordination Requirements: Prior to the installation or modification of any existing exterior electrical service the system owner, City Light & Power (CLP), and the 75th CES Exterior Electrical shop shall be consulted for overall scope and equipment locations.
+CLP will also be the authority having jurisdiction (AHJ) on all exterior/outdoor electrical installations. - 14.1.3 Service Connection to CLP: Contractors may construct the exterior electrical service and related scope or pay CLP to do so.
+However, the contractor may be required to pay for compliance inspections and other fees as documented by CLP.
+In addition, the contractor will have to transfer the real property via the DD1354 to the government.
+It is recommended that the prime contractor contract with CLP to construct transformers, switches, electrical lines, etc. that will be owned by them.
+To obtain a bid from CLP the contractor may request a Service Connection Application/Quote Request form at rhh@CLPinc.com, tjc@CLPinc.com and/or rmk@CLPinc.com. - 14.1.4 Protection of facilities: When required by the City Light & Power and 75th Exterior Electrical section, bollards will be installed by the contractor to protect temporary and permanent exterior electrical services. - 14.1.5 Temporary Power: All temporary power will be run at the expense of the contractor that is performing the work.
 CLP will be notified by the project manager and a connection location will be determined.
 CLP may require bollards to protect temporary facilities as stated in 14.1.4.